-What You Need to Know About the New LinkedIn Company Page Design & Lead GenerationPosted on 24th September 2012 by Kristi Hines -
+What You Need to Know About the New LinkedIn Company Page Design & Lead GenerationPosted on 24th September 2012 By Kristi Hines - Comments

 Last month, we looked at how to create the perfect LinkedIn profile to generate leads.
 Once you have properly set up your personal / professional profile to help you generate leads for your business, you are ready to take the next step on LinkedIn and create your company page.
 This is the perfect time to take advantage of company pages as LinkedIn is introducing a new design to help businesses better express themselves on the top professional social network.
 Here are the things you need to know to help build your company’s presence on LinkedIn and increase your lead generation.

 The Difference Between Professional Profiles and Company Pages

 If you’re still not too familiar with LinkedIn, you may be wondering why you need a company page if you already have a strong professional profile.
 Here are some of the key differences.

 - Professional profiles are for individuals only.
 Company pages are just that – profiles you can create for your business or brand.

 - Professional profiles allow you to share your career history, experience, and education.
 Company pages allow you to share career opportunities, products and/or services, and insights into your employees.

 - Professional profiles allow you to accept recommendations based on a position or job you have held.
 Company pages allow you to accept recommendations for products and/or services that you provide.